tomhenrich/plex/managing/handbrake/README.md

 * Check the "Default" checkbox for the primary subtitle track and ensure it is listed first in the track order
 * Keep Forced Subtitle tracks when applicable
   * Since forced tracks are typically only a very small number of lines, consider converting to external `SRT` file instead
+  * Ensure they are flagged as Forced in the track properties
 * Prefer SDH subtitles when available
   * If both SDH and non-SDH are available, keep only SDH
 * Keep only image-based subtitles within the file